M712 Copperhead: Modes of operation

 Glide mode is used when the cloud ceiling and/or the visibility is too low to permit the use of the ballistic mode.
 A glide mode trajectory consists of two phases: a ballistic phase and a glide phase.
 At a predetermined point along the trajectory, the guidance vanes extend and there is a transition from ballistic phase to glide phase.
 Glide phase targeting logic is designed to ensure the largest possible angle of fall permitted by the cloud cover and the visibility.
 The target is acquired when the projectile is close enough to detect the laser illumination or when the projectile emerges from the cloud cover, whichever event occurs later in the trajectory.
 When a trajectory solution has been obtained, time-to-target and terminal velocity are checked to ensure that there will be enough time to maneuver and that the projectile is aerodynamically stable—that it will not stall while maneuvering.

 Initially the laser designation was intended to be performed by the MQM-105 Aquila pilotless drone.

 Combat history

 Copperhead was used in Operation Desert Storm, with 90 rounds fired against hardened Iraqi fortifications and radar stations.
 One of these strikes caused an Iraqi unit to surrender.

 Lebanese Armed Forces fired several hundred Copperhead shells at ISIL targets in east Lebanon during the Qalamoun offensive (July–August 2017).
 At least five technicals, five occupied buildings, and several troop formations were struck with precision.

-The US replenished 827 shells after the successful completion of the offensive.
+In 2018 the US delivered 827 Copperhead shells to the Lebanese Armed Forces in an aid package alongside Bradley fighting vehicles and MK19 40mm grenade launchers.

+Ukraine's military confirmedly employed Copperhead shells to strike a Russian communications tower in Kursk in November 2024, and a command bunker in Kherson 2025.